MaurizioB/Bigglesworth/docs/Bigglesworth/index.rst

 .. role:: summary

-:summary:`Welcome to the (still incomplete) online help!
+:summary:`Welcome to the online help!
 Please note that this documentation is still incomplete.
 Sorry for the inconvenience...`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^